SMILEtrack: SiMIlarity LEarning for Occlusion-Aware Multiple Object Tracking: Conclusion

 \section{Conclusion}

-In this paper, we present SMILEtrack, a Siamese network-like architecture that can effectively learn object appearance for single-camera multiple object tracking.
-We develope a Similarity Matching Cascade (SMC) for bounding box association in each frame.
-Experiments show that our SMILEtrack achieves high-performance scores in terms of MOTA, IDF1, IDs, and FPS on the MOT17 and MOT20 datasets.
+In this paper, we propose SMILEtrack, a Siamese network-like architecture that effectively learns object appearance features for single-camera multiple-object tracking.
+We introduce the Similarity Matching Cascade (SMC) for bounding box association in each frame, and our experiments demonstrate that SMILEtrack achieves high-performance scores in terms of MOTA, IDF1, IDs, and FPS on the MOT17 and MOT20 datasets.

-{\bf Future work.} Since the SMILEtrack is a Separate Detection and Embedding (SDE) method, it runs slower than the Joint Detection and Embedding (JDE) methods.
-In the future, we will investigate approaches that can improve the MOT time {\em vs.} accuracy trade-off.
+{\bf Future work.} As SMILEtrack is a Separate Detection and Embedding (SDE) method, it has a slower runtime compared to Joint Detection and Embedding (JDE) methods.
+In the future, we plan to explore approaches that can improve the efficiency {\em versus} accuracy trade-off in MOT tasks.